This post will show you how to land marketing partnerships that instantly put your business in front of thousands of your ideal customers.

 If you execute it properly, you can turn one podcast interview into an evergreen source of high-quality leads that sends you customers for years to come.

-To make the most of a podcast interview, you need to do 3 things (other than provide great content during the interview, of course):
+To make the most of a podcast interview, you need to do 3 things (other than provide great, relevant content during the interview, of course):

 1. Create a lead magnet specifically for listeners of the episode.